caseif/Argus/README.md

 # Argus Game Engine

-Argus is a 2D game engine written in C++11 and built on OpenGL/OpenGLES and SDL 2.
+Argus is a 2D game engine written in C++11 and built on OpenGL/OpenGL ES and GLFW.

 ### Features